tora0515/HAHA/contracts/Minato/batchsend/README.md

    You can ignore the expected number warning (was used for testing) But make sure the Actual number of addresses saved equals the holders less any exclusions from step 1.

+   As of Jan 8, there are 8 wallets to remove during the cleansing step.
+Make sure the Actual number of addresses saved is 6 less thant the total holders at snapshot.

 3. Deactivate the environment after processing:
    ```bash
    deactivate